asifratul/culicoides_brevitarsis_manuscript_codes/005_dNdS_analysis_scripts/README.md

 ## Notes

-- Input FASTA files must contain valid CDS sequences with correct reading frames.
+- All input FASTA files must contain valid CDS sequences with correct reading frames.
+- Only the longest CDS per gene should be used to avoid isoform redundancy.
-- Manual inspection may be required for problematic alignments or unexpected results.
+- Manual inspection may be required for problematic alignments.
 - PAML (codeml) must be installed and accessible in the execution environment.
 - Large intermediate files are not included in this repository.